Trump campaigns for GOP Senate candidate Bernie Moreno in Ohio

 Trump also dismissed recent allegations against Moreno, comparing them to attacks he has faced through the years, including his criminal indictments.
 Trump has been charged in four separate cases that span his handling of classified documents to his efforts to overturn the results of the 2020 election.

 “He’s getting some very tough Democrat fake treatment right now,” Trump said.
-“And we’re not going to stand for it."
+“And we’re not going to stand for it because I know this man.
+We all know this man.
+He's a hero, he's a winner.
+And we're not going to let these people — these people are sick."

 The Associated Press reported on Thursday that in 2008, someone with access to Moreno’s work email account created a profile on an adult website seeking “Men for 1-on-1 sex.”
 The AP could not definitively confirm that it was created by Moreno himself.
 Moreno’s lawyer said a former intern created the account and provided a statement from the intern, Dan Ricci, who said he created the account as “part of a juvenile prank.”